 What Is Your Equity Worth?

 Equity is a critical part of your compensation, but it is also highly complex and often not well understood.
-Just knowing the number of options you have is not enough information.
+Just knowing the number of options you have isn’t enough.
 You need to know:

 - Strike price